tkiat/my-writings-public/blog/lifestyle/protect-yourself/use-pwd-mgr.md

-# Use Passphrase and Password Manager
+# Use Passphrase And Password Manager

 Humans are usually terrible at making passwords.
 Something like "password", "password123", "firstname" are not secure because they are guessable.